← Back to Insights

 The Pattern Nobody Warns You About

+These aren't bad products.
+They're technically sound products built by capable engineers who ran headfirst into a problem their skills didn't prepare them for.
 The code compiles.
 The tests pass.
 The deploy succeeds.
-And none of it matters, because a product nobody knows about is functionally identical to a product that doesn't exist.
+And none of it matters, because a product nobody knows about is functionally identical to one that doesn't exist.

 Building Is the Comfortable Lie

-Here's why the gap persists: building software gives technical founders exactly the feedback loop they're wired to crave.
+Building software gives technical founders exactly the feedback loop they're wired to crave.
 Write code.
 Run it.
 See the result.
 The cycle is tight, measurable, and under your control.
 You know when you're making progress because the system tells you.

 "Build It and They Will Come" Was Always a Lie